nataliamoran/maia-chess-dashboard/deliverable-1/planning.md

 :small_red_triangle: :small_red_triangle: :small_red_triangle: :small_red_triangle: :small_red_triangle:

 ### Q2: Who are your target users?
-Committed chess players from all over the world that want to improve on their chess skills.
+Committed chess players from all over the world that want to improve their chess skills.

-* Teenager or a young adult learning to play chess on their phone, wanting to see their mistakes.
+* Teenagers or young adults learning to play chess on their phones, wanting to see their mistakes.
-* Experienced chess player of any identity, wanting to improve their game level and to see difficult / tricky positions.
+* Experienced chess players of any identity, wanting to improve their game level and to see difficult / tricky positions.
-* Elder person playing chess on their desktop for fun, wanting to see interesting chess positions.
+* Elder people playing chess on their desktop for fun, wanting to see interesting chess positions.
-* Chess-enthusiast playing out of appreciation for the beauty of the game, but not trying to improve their level.
+* Chess-enthusiasts playing out of appreciation for the beauty of the game, but not trying to improve their level.
-* Social media influencer streaming chess games on Twitch.
+* Social media influencers streaming chess games on Twitch.

 **PERSONAS**